 OS Landranger 64 (Glasgow, Motherwell & Airdrie) & 57 (Stirling & The Trossachs area)

 During the nineteenth century, there was increasing need in Glasgow for unpolluted water.
 In 1832, Scotland's first cholera epidemic killed over 3000 people in Glasgow alone.
 After epidemics returned in 1848 and 1853, decisions were taken to resolve the problem by bringing clean water to the city.
 Loch Katrine was chosen as the source and in 1856 the building of an aqueduct 34 miles long was commenced.
 The scheme employed about 3000 people and was completed in three-and-a-half years, officially opened by Queen Victoria in 1859.
 By the 1880s the supply was insufficient, so work on a second aqueduct started in 1885.

 The track between Blanefield and Killearn is thought to have been made by the Glasgow Corporation Water Department about 1885, which would date it to the time of construction of the second aqueduct.
-However, as both aqueducts appear on the OS 1" second edition mapping (surveyed in 1895), but the track is not mapped until the third edition (published in 1905), it is possible that it was constructed after the second aqueduct for the purposes of maintaining both pipes.
+The relationship of the track to both aqueducts is beautifully illustrated on Ordnance Survey 25" mapping (surveyed in 1896).
+The immensity of this vital engineering project can be seen on these images taken from re-discovered glass photograph slides;

 Although the pipes are mostly hidden from view, there are many other structures visible along the route.
 The most obvious are where masonry aqueduct bridges cross the many burns flowing from the slopes to the east.
 However there are also Glasgow Corporation Waterworks byewashes, shafts, sinks, a valve house and even gates and stiles which date from the time of the track's construction.
 Further details about these artefacts are available from the Royal Commission of Ancient & Historic Monuments, but if anyone has photographs that they would be happy for us to use here they will be gratefully received.